capehill/fractal-nova/README.md

 ## Command-line parameters

 ITER/N (20-1000): iteration depth.
-VSYNC: limit the drawing speed.
+VSYNC/S: limit the drawing speed.
+LAZYCLEAR/S: clear backbuffer only once per second.
+Clearing is only necessary when user pans outside of the fractal area.

 ## TODO

+Menu system.
 More fractals.
 More colour schemes.
+Effects?